-- When the ac power adapter is not in use, disconnect it from the electrical outlet. - Do not bind the power cord tightly around the ac power adapter transformer pack when it is connected to the transformer. - Before you charge the battery, make sure that its temperature is at least 10°C (50°F). - You can charge the battery when the ac power adapter is connected to the computer.
-You need to charge the battery in any of the following situations: - When the battery icon in the Windows notification area shows a low percentage of battery power remaining. - When the battery has not been used for a long time
+- When the ac power adapter is not in use, disconnect it from the electrical outlet. - Do not bind the power cord tightly around the ac power adapter transformer pack when it is connected to the transformer. - Before you charge the battery, make sure that its temperature is at least 10°C (50°F). - You can charge the battery when the ac power adapter is connected to the computer and the battery is installed.
+You need to charge the battery in any of the following conditions: - When you purchase a new battery - When the battery meter at the bottom of your display shows that the battery power remaining is low. - If the battery has not been used for a long time